Skip to main content

 The shift to using inflammatory-sensitive gene promoters in fat tissue is the core molecular mechanism connecting obesity to heightened aromatase activity.

 This detailed pathway illuminates why lifestyle interventions are so effective.
 A diet rich in anti-inflammatory phytochemicals, such as quercetin and curcumin, can directly interfere with the NF-κB and COX-2 pathways.
-Exercise, by reducing overall adiposity and improving insulin sensitivity, diminishes the initial trigger ∞ the formation of and the release of inflammatory cytokines.
+Exercise, by reducing overall adiposity and improving insulin sensitivity, diminishes the initial trigger ∞ the formation of crown-like structures and the release of inflammatory cytokines.
 These interventions are, in essence, a form of molecular medicine, precisely targeting the upstream signals that lead to aberrant CYP19A1 expression.

 What Is the Systemic Impact of Peripheral Aromatization?